hahmed377/node-sample-app/README.md

 This allows the user into the secure shell of the virtual machine's terminal.

-This would update all the plugins inside the shell.
+This would update all the latest package inside the shell.

 ``sudo apt-get update``